LaFosseAcademy/debug-assignment-cdo-allredmatt/README.md

 `ansible-playbook playbooks/docker-run.yml`

+Default images have been build using docker and are hosted on docker hub, no additional setup is required.
+If you want to build you own images then changing the image names in the configuration files will be needed.
+If you want to host local files then you can copy these over to your EC2 instance using a similar scp command.

 #### Seeing the application

 In the aws console copy the Public IP4 DNS Address of EC2 instance, in a browser or postman go to `http://<your DNS address>:3000` to access your api.
 Or look at the following endpoints to test: